If someone was trying to convince you not to start a predictive maintenance program, they would probably tell you things

 Assets that meet the above criteria are the best candidates for the PdM program.

-For example, by installing vibration and motor current sensors on major electric motors and placing them on a predictive maintenance program, you can avoid breakdown of sensitive production equipment on your plant floor and avoid profit losses running into thousands of dollars per hour of downtime.
+For example, installing vibration and motor current sensors on major electric motors and placing them on a predictive maintenance program. you can avoid breakdown of sensitive production equipment on your plant floor and avoid profit losses running into thousands of dollars per hour of downtime.